-- (a) Subject to sub-clause 21.3(c) sufficient suitable and serviceable uniforms or overalls shall be supplied free of cost, to each employee required to wear them.
-An employee to whom a new uniform or part of a uniform has been supplied by the organisation, who fails to return the corresponding article last supplied, shall not be entitled to have such article replaced without payment for it at a reasonable price, in the absence of a satisfactory reason for the loss of such article or failure to produce such uniform or part thereof. - (b) Upon termination, an employee shall return any uniform or part thereof supplied by the organisation, which is still in use by the employee, immediately prior to leaving. - (c) In lieu of supplying a uniform where required to an employee, the employer shall pay the employee the weekly allowance set out in Item 10 of Table 5 of Schedule B to this Agreement. - (d) In lieu of supplying special-type shoes where required to an employee, the employer shall pay the employee the weekly allowance set out in Item 11 of Table 5 of Schedule B to this Agreement. - (e) In lieu of supplying a cardigan or jacket where required to an employee the employer shall pay the employee the weekly allowance set out in Item 12 of Table 5 of Schedule B to this Agreement. - (f) In lieu of supplying stockings where required the employer shall pay the employee the weekly allowance set out in Item 13 of Table 5 of Schedule B to this Agreement. - (g) In lieu of supplying socks where required to an employee the employer shall pay the employee the weekly allowance set out in Item 14 of Table 5 of Schedule B to this Agreement. - (h) If, in any facility, the uniforms of an employee are not laundered at the expense of the facility, the sum per week set out in Item 15 of Table 5 of Schedule B to this Agreement shall be paid to the said employee. - (i) An employee who works less than thirty-eight hours per week shall be entitled to the allowances prescribed by this clause in the same proportion as the average hours worked each week bears to thirty-eight ordinary hours. - (j) Each employee whose duties require them to work out of doors shall be supplied with overboots.
-Sufficient raincoats shall also be made available for use by these employees. - (k) Each employee whose duties require them to work in a hazardous situation with or near machinery shall be supplied with appropriate protective clothing and equipment. - (I) (i) Laundry allowance shall not be paid to any employee on absences exceeding one week. - (ii) All other allowances in this clause will not be paid to employees during absences on: - (A) Workers Compensation; Long Service Leave and periods of leave without pay; and - (B) Personal/Carers leave beyond 3 weeks.
+(a) Subject to the following sub-clauses sufficient suitable and serviceable uniforms or other items of clothing or equipment shall be supplied free of cost, to each employee required to wear them.
+An employee to whom a new uniform or part of a uniform has been supplied by the organisation, who fails to return the corresponding article last supplied, shall not be entitled to have such article replaced without payment for it at a reasonable price, in the absence of a satisfactory reason for the loss of such article or failure to produce such uniform or part thereof.

+- (b) Upon termination, an employee shall return any uniform or equipment or part thereof supplied by the organisation, which is still in use by the employee, immediately prior to leaving. - (c) In lieu of supplying a uniform, where required, to an employee, the employer shall pay the employee the weekly allowance set out in Item 7 of Table 5 of Schedule B to this Agreement. - (d) In lieu of supplying special-type shoes, where required, to an employee, the employer shall pay the employee the weekly allowance set out in Item 8 of Table 5 of Schedule B to this Agreement. - (e) In lieu of supplying a cardigan or jacket, where required, to an employee the employer shall pay the employee the weekly allowance set out in Item 9 of Table 5 of Schedule B to this Agreement. - (f) In lieu of supplying stockings, where required, the employer shall pay the employee the weekly allowance set out in Item 10 of Table 5 of Schedule B to this Agreement. - (g) In lieu of supplying socks, where required, to an employee the employer shall pay the employee the weekly allowance set out in Item 11 of Table 5 of Schedule B to this Agreement. - (h) If, in any facility, the uniforms of an employee are not laundered at the expense of the facility, the sum per week set out in Item 12 of Table 5 of Schedule B to this Agreement shall be paid to the said employee. - (i) An employee who works less than thirty-eight hours per week shall be entitled to the allowances prescribed by this clause in the same proportion as the average hours worked each week bears to thirty-eight ordinary hours. - (j) Each employee whose duties require them to work out of doors shall be supplied with overboots.
+Sufficient raincoats shall also be made available for use by these employees. - (k) Each employee whose duties require them to work in a hazardous situation with or near machinery shall be supplied with appropriate protective clothing and equipment. - (I) (i) Laundry allowance shall not be paid to any employee on absences exceeding one week. - (ii) All other allowances in this clause will not be paid to employees during absences on: - (A) Workers Compensation; Long Service Leave and periods of leave without pay; and - (B) Personal/Carers leave beyond 3 weeks. - (m) For employees engaged in home care services the following shall apply: - (i) Where the client supplies equipment, materials and tools, the employer shall ensure that they are of reasonable quality and comply with safety standards; - (ii) Where an employee is required to work outdoors the employer shall provide a suitable broad-brimmed hat.